Skip to content

 4.4 Azets is not obliged to appoint a Data Protection Officer as a statutory appointment.
 However, a Data Protection Officer is appointed on a voluntary basis.
 This position is held by the Group Data Protection Officer, whose role has no conflicts that would invalidate or compromise the independence required of a Data Protection Officer.
 This appointment is made in full compliance with the Article 29 Data Protection Working Party advice on the appointment of a Data Protection Officer .

-4.5 The Data Protection Officer is supported by a team of Data Protection Managers in each of the territories of the European Economic Area where Azets has a presence.
+4.5 The Data Protection Officer is supported by a team of Data Protection Managers in each of the territories where Azets has a presence.
 These Data Protection Managers are skilled and experienced in the local data protection legislation and Supervisory Authority guidance in their jurisdictions.

 4.6 On an annual basis the Data Protection Officer reviews this policy and the Information Governance Framework to ensure that: